 10. How to Secure an RV Surge Protector?

-Securing the surge protector on your RV is all about making sure that it won’t fall off when you’re driving.
+Answer: Securing the surge protector on your RV is all about making sure that it won’t fall off when you’re driving.
 To make sure of that, you can use the locking brackets most models come with.
 An alternative can be screws, bolts, or hooks.
 We recommend using covers on top of the protector for extra safety.

-11. How to use an RV Surge Protector?
+11. How to use an RV surge protector?

-You just need to connect the device depending on its design, and then hook it up to your electric system.
+Answer: You just need to connect the device depending on its design, and then hook it up to your electric system.
 Most surge shields work automatically, so you won’t have to do anything to operate them.
 Still, you should read their user manual if possible.

 As soon as you get one of these in your trailer, there won’t be anything to worry about.
 They take care of every type of electrical problem you can experience - and without having to make any kind of effort.